mikegeeraert/cpsc411/README.md

  - May work with a more basic Haskell installation but I haven't personally tested it
  - The Haskell installation you use **must** include Alex and Happy

+ 2. GenericPretty package
+ - This library is used for pretty printing the AST to the terminal
+ - Install using cabal:
+ 	`cabal install GenericPretty`

 ## Downloading and Making the compiler front end:

  1. Download this repo either as a zip or by running: